yoctoalex/eap_lab/README.rst

 .. figure:: _figures/181.png

-You will see the Endpoint added in the returned response located in Europe (Paris) and deployed on AWS:
+You will see the Endpoint added in the returned response located in Europe and deployed on AWS:

 .. figure:: _figures/182.png